-St. John’s wrestling tried to welcome a girl on its team this season.
+St. John’s wrestling tried to bring a girl on its team this season.
 The school said no.

 A high school wrestler from Kansas spent four years fighting to give girls the opportunity to compete in an official state sport.

-After initially learning the student wouldn’t be allowed to compete, Sprague wrote a letter to Mancabelli and Hart asking them to reconsider their stance.
+After initially learning the student wouldn’t be allowed to compete, Sprague wrote a letter to Mancabelli and Hart asking them to reconsider.
 In the letter, which Sprague shared with The Post, he mentioned that he spoke with the head of WCAC wrestling and the director of the D.C. wrestling championships, both of whom confirmed girls are allowed to wrestle during the season and in end-of-year championships.

 Also in the letter, Sprague provided historical context of St. John’s competing against girls.
 He mentioned Helen Maroulis, who wrestled at Magruder High School in Derwood, Md., before becoming an Olympic gold medalist.
 He cited SJC’s stated values on diversity and inclusion.
 He pushed for a change.